waterloo-rocketry/docs/avionics/injector-sensor-hub/firmware.rst

 Mathematics Model
 =================

+TODO add ADC calculations including Vref and resolution for the sensors TODO anything else that sensors are doing that I'm not aware of

 Describe common used math equations in the firmware, if the equation is more than one line, then a link to a Matlab model should be provided.